 C. To help families and friends of people with mental illness by providing emotional support,

 A. Membership is composed primarily of people with mental illness, their families, friends, Mental health provide, and/or allay professionals, and other people in the mental health community.

 B. Members in good standing are eligible to hold office and vote in person or by proxy on all Motions considered at general membership meetings.
 Members in good standing are defined as members whose dues are paid for the current calendar year.

 C. Control of this organization rests with the members.
 Any action of the Board of Directors is subject to review and approval by a simple majority of the membership present at a meeting.
 Any member may request that any action or motion be tabled or rescinded by a majority of the membership at a regular meeting or a special meeting called for the purpose.

-D. The organization shall be independent of other agencies and advocacy groups not affiliated with NAMI, and shall not share bylaws, articles of incorporation, or boards of directors with such other groups.
+D. The organization shall be independent of other agencies and advocacy groups not affiliated with NAMI, and shall not share bylaws, articles of incorporation, or board of directors with such other groups.

 A. Affiliate members pay dues yearly as established by the Board of Directors.

-B. The local or state Board of Directors may waive dues for individual members at their Discretion, instead be paid by the local affiliate or the State organization.
+B. The local or state Board of Directors may waive dues for individual members at the discretion, instead be paid by the local affiliate or the State organization.

 IV.
 Membership Meetings

-B. The Spring membership meeting is designated as the Annual Meeting for the election of
+B. The spring membership meeting is designated as the Annual Meeting for the election of officers.

 V. Fiscal Year